Binondo, Manila | The Dragon of Times

 Binondo Yoking Past & Future

 This small but powerful district is a testament to the glorious days of Manila.
-It once celebrated its regal mansions like Casa Bizantina & the adored Hotel de Oriente.
-But pushed by the fate of war & modernity, many of it has rotten into oblivion & those that were salvaged are now standing in a private heritage resort.
+It was once home to regal mansions like Casa Bizantina & the adored Hotel de Oriente.
+But pushed by the fate of war & modernity, many of it rot into oblivion & those that were salvaged now stand in a private heritage resort.

 Everything in Binondo revolves around Plaza de San Lorenzo Ruiz.
 Here stands the Parish of the Most Holy Rosary.
 Built in 1596, it is the monument of Chinese settlers’ conversion into Christianity.
-They were called mestizos de sangleys, who among them is Lorenzo Ruiz, the first Filipino saint.
+Among them is Lorenzo Ruiz, the first Filipino saint.

 Reminiscent of China’s hútòngs, narrow alleyways decked with small stores vein out from the church.
 It is a huge maze of stalls selling all sorts China made.
-From bolts and screws, clothes and trinkets, to fruits and dumplings, lucky charms and potions.
+From bolts & screws, clothes & trinkets, to fruits & dumplings, lucky charms & potions.

 It’s maddening.
 It’s endless.